My kompot recipes

 Apple & Cranberry Kompot

-November 14th, 2009 in Beverage Recipes, Non-alcoholic by MeCooking
+November 14th, 2009 in Beverages, Non-alcoholic by Julia Volhina

 Most of you probably wonders what the “kompot” is, as that is not very usual word in english speaking world.
 Some of you may also assume there is a grammatical error in the title of this post and I probably mean the apple & cranberries compote (stewed fruits, the dessert), however there is no error: kompot is a drink made of stewed fruits and/or berries, fresh or dried, or a combination of those, and it is traditional drink in many countries of Eastern Europe.